 Participating Ohio psychologists’ signatures are required on the day of the class.
 All workshops are offered in conjunction with the Community Counseling Program at John Carroll University.
-The Office of Continuing Education is a division of the John Carroll University, Boler School of Business.
+The Office of Continuing Education is a division of the John Carroll University Boler School of Business.

-ETHICS IN FORENSIC PSYCHOLOGY AND CLINICAL SETTINGS
+ETHICS AND COMPETENCE IN FORENSIC AND CLINICAL PRACTICE

 12:00 – 4:00 pm

 Dolan Center for Science and Technology, room E346

 This workshop explores ethical issues that psychologists encounter when working as either clinical or forensic practitioners.
 Topics to be discussed include: one’s competence to practice, confidentiality and duty to warn, roles of the expert as a forensic psychologist, testimony, and bias.
 Emphasis is on reducing the likelihood of ethics complaints and malpractice actions.
 This workshop will meet the new four-hour requirement for Ethics.